SajivKKumar/SajivKKumar/README.md

 ## Hi there, I'm Sajiv 👋
 -  I am a Computer Science Student, Intern, and Researcher at UC Berkeley!
--  Most of my repositories are private, but reach out to me for a CV/Resume!
+-  Most of my repositories are private, (and most of my recent work on company computers / accounts) but reach out to me for a CV/Resume!
 -  How to reach me: sajivkumar@berkeley.edu

 <!--